 rocked Hollywood as they traveled across the country together, sometimes proclaiming and sometimes

 denying that they were engaged.
-After four years, they were wed at a colorful ceremony in Magdalena,
+After four years, they were wed at a colorful ceremony in Magdalena, in

-in the Mexican state of Sonora.
+the Mexican state of Sonora.

-If the engagement was one of the longest in Hollywood history, the honeymoon was one of the
+If the engagement was one of the longest in Hollywood history, the honeymoon was one of the shortest.

-on a new film.
+film.
 Bartlett stayed behind to work on a cattle roundup.

 They parted 18 months later, and in 1937 White told a divorce court that she left Bartlett after she

-discovered that while she was away on a personal appearance tour, Bartlett had other women living
+discovered that while she was away on a personal appearance tour, Bartlett had other women living with

-with him at their home.
+him at their home.

 She later married Columbia Studio writer Jack Roberts in a secret ceremony in Kingman, Ariz., in 1941.